local-advocate/Indicators/README.md

 # Indicators

-Implementation, visualization, back-testing, and real-time integration of indicator strategies used in day trading.
+Implementation, visualization, back-testing, and real-time integration of indicators and strategies used in day trading.

 ### Implementation